cloudaloe/data-obtainer/README.md

 It's OK to change the configuration in between runs.

 ### Prerequisite Permissions (MySQL)
 To pull metadata, information_schema access for the relevant schema is necessary.
-This can only be accomplished by providing read access to the database schema.
+This can only be accomplished by providing read access to the database schema of interest.
 E.g. by using:
 <code> GRANT SELECT ON db-name.* TO user-name; </code>  whereas if desired, a new MySQL user can first be defined for this program, e.g. via <code> CREATE USER user-name IDENTIFIED BY 'password'; </code>.

 ### Security Considerations (Operating System)